-Forecasting electricity demand with Python
+Forecasting energy demand with machine learning

 If you like Skforecast , help us giving a star on GitHub! ⭐️

-Forecasting electricity demand with Python
+Forecasting energy demand with machine learning

 Joaquín Amat Rodrigo, Javier Escobar Ortiz

-April, 2021 (last update July 2023)
+April, 2021 (last update December 2023)

 Introduction